maiamcc/contrasite/dances.markdown

 ---
 As a choreographer, I strive to write dances that are both compelling and idiomatic--the coolest dance in the world isn't worth anything if it doesn't flow well enough for people to get the hang of it.

-Here are a handful of dances that I've written, with more always on the way.
-I know at least a few of these have made it into others' collections, and been called as far afield as California and Alaska, so that's pretty cool!
+My dances have been called as far afield as California and Alaska, so that's pretty cool!
 Feedback is always welcome (as are requests!)--feel free to [drop me a line](/contact.html).

 Dances marked with an asterisk (`*`) are particular favorites/frequently called by others.